5 Best Nerf N-Strike Modulus Guns

 Nerf Modulus Tri-Strike

-The Modulus Tri-Strike is one of the most unique Nerf blasters ever made, as it can fire three different types of ammunition: missiles, Mega darts, and regular Elite darts.
+The Modulus Tri-Strike is one of the most unique Nerf blasters ever created, as it can fire three different types of ammunition: missiles, Mega Darts, and standard Elite Darts.

 Check Price